 I’ve now revised the old AeroPress instructions, made them clearer and added a few updates to the original how-to guide.
 That’s because after years of aeropressing experience, I’ve come to an important conclusion:

 Although this device might look complicated, it’s simpler than many of its kin – it also enables you to try out a whole bunch of experiments and recipes.
-I’ll introduce you to some of them in my AeroPress Tutorial (in German only) on YouTube.

 What is an AeroPress?